 - travel made easy – no concerns about transfers, etc.

-- a packaged group tour offers companionship for the trip which is always nice, especially during transfers and travel days.
+- a packaged group tour offers companionship for the trip, especially nice during transfers and travel days.

 - luxury tour companies include perks- ‘free’ duffel bags or luggage tags.

 Would you prefer to travel with a group, or plan your own African safari?
-Whatever choice you make, enjoy your African Safari!
+Whatever choice you make, enjoy your safari!
 It is the trip of a lifetime.

 For more information on how we prepare for this ultimate adventure, visit –